huggingface/blog/benchmark-2021-part1.md

 ![pytorch versus tensorflow out of the box bigger batch sizes](assets/19_benchmark_2021_part1/imgs/pytorch_vs_tf_oob_big_batch.svg)

-The above results correctly report the following assumptions:
+The above results correctly corroborate the following assumptions:

-- Sequence length has a quadratic impact on the performances
+- Sequence length has a quadratic impact on performance
-- Batch size has a linear impact on the performances
+- Batch size has a linear impact on performance

 Also, PyTorch shows better inference results over TensorFlow for all the configurations tested here.
-Along with PyTorch providing globally better out-of-the-box inference performances it seems the batch scalability is better, with no real performance impact when the sequence length remains small.
+In addition to PyTorch providing generally better out-of-the-box inference performance, it seems batch scalability is better, with no real performance impact when the sequence length remains small.

-One possible way to explain such difference between the two framework might be the underlying technology to execute parallel sections within operators.
+One possible way to explain such difference between the two frameworks might be the underlying technology to execute parallel sections within operators.
 PyTorch internally uses OpenMP along with Intel MKL (now oneDNN) for efficient linear algebra computations whereas TensorFlow relies on Eigen and its own threading implementation.